SamuelAdmand/Salary-Calculator/README.md

   - Deductions (like NPS, CGEGIS, etc.)
 - Responsive and user-friendly interface
 - **Persistent data storage**: Input values are saved even after page reloads or closing the browser tab (until cache is cleared)
+- **Save salary details as an image**: Download a snapshot of your salary breakdown with one click

 ## Live Demo